What Happens When Your Ex Leaves the Country with Your Child?

 “Let’s say somebody met someone abroad, married them, and brought them to Miami,” says Dolly Hernandez, a family law attorney at Miami’s Boyd Richards Parker & Colonnelli.
 “That person is disconnected from their family back home.
 That could be the impetus for abducting a child in the event of a divorce, because they want to return to their roots and support system.”

 “The expense could be a couple of hundred thousand dollars,” says Miami family law attorney Lawrence Katz, at The Law Offices of Lawrence S. Katz.
 “I average probably, without exaggeration, way over 150 hours of work on a Hague case.”
-Besides legal fees, there may be travel, investigators and trial expenses.
+Besides legal fees for your divorce lawyer, there may be travel, correspondence with the U.S. State Department, investigators and trial expenses.

 One factor for not enforcing is if the party was not afforded due process; another is if custody laws in the other country—for example, some Middle Eastern countries—violate our concept of human rights.
-In Florida, Katz says, the failure of a country’s courts to consider the child’s best interest qualifies as a violation of human rights, and a Florida court could decline to enforce a custody order from that country.
+In Florida, Katz says, the failure of a country’s courts to consider the best interest of the child qualifies as a violation of human rights, and a Florida family court could decline to enforce a custody order from that country.

 Some foreign governments have little control over parts of the country, and even functioning governments aren’t always helpful.
 “There are a lot of countries that are corrupt as far as the judicial system,” Katz says.
 “If the family is wealthy, they could probably pay people off.”

 Hernandez says wealthy families can also take a child from country to country trying to evade jurisdiction.
 “They have the capacity to evade the other parent for a significant amount of time,” she says.
 “The best thing to do is to try to be alert to when it might happen and take every measure possible to prevent it.”